University of New Brunswick Faculty of Law

 Official Guide to Canadian JD Programs

-Established in 1982, UNB Law has developed a reputation as an outstanding Canadian law school.
-This reputation is rooted in our determination to treat our students as individuals, and to offer a broad legal education through our core curriculum.
+Our limited enrolment and small class sizes create an intimate and supportive learning environment that many students find ideal.
+With an annual intake of just over 90 students, UNB Law has developed a reputation as an outstanding Canadian law school that offers a warm atmosphere which allows students to form close relationships with peers and professors.
 UNB Law brings together ambitious students and committed teachers in a demanding but supportive learning environment.
 We admit about 92 students each year from across the country.
 The total student body is about 265, and the regular full-time faculty complement is 21.
 This is supplemented by part-time instructors, mostly practising lawyers.
 This makes for a close-knit community with a strong emphasis on career readiness.

 Learn more about UNB Law